 The course provides an analysis of professional and amateur sports organizations from a philosophical, historical, and operational perspective.
 It takes an in-depth look at the management and business practices of this industry.
 It is designed for leaders in the industry who will manage effective and efficient sports organizations.
-This course requires a final exam.
+This course requires a final class paper/project.

 SAM 640 Labor Relations in Sports (3 sem. hrs.)

 This course provides an in-depth examination of areas of labor relations that are particularly relevant to sports.
 The growth and development of unions within the sports industry is explored, with an emphasis on labor-management agreements currently utilized in professional sports.
 This course requires a final exam.